DavidWells/analytics/site/main/source/plugins/google-analytics.md

 This library exports the `google-analytics` plugin for the [`analytics`](https://www.npmjs.com/package/analytics) package & standalone methods for any project to use to make it easier to interact with [Google Analytics](https://analytics.google.com/analytics/web/).

+This analytics plugin will load google analytics into your application.

 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText=Click to expand) -->
 <details>
 <summary>Click to expand</summary>